apache/incubator-kie-tools/README.md

 The Data Index Service aims at capturing and indexing data produced by one more Kogito runtime services.
 For more information please visit this (link)(https://docs.jboss.org/kogito/release/latest/html_single/#proc-kogito-travel-agency-enable-data-index_kogito-deploying-on-openshift).
-The Data Index Service depends on a running Infinispan, MongoDB or PostgreSQL.
+The Data Index Service depends on a PostgreSQL instance.
 The Persistence service can be switched by using its corresponding image

 - Ephemeral PostgreSQL: quay.io/kiegroup/kogito-data-index-ephemeral